DmytroNovytskyi/STM32Libraries/README.md

 ## Description

 A set of simple STM32 libraries I use in my projects.
-Each folder contains configuration guide for STM32CubeIDE.
+Each folder contains documentation and resources for integration.

 ## Available Libraries

-- PWM Library — A utility for managing PWM signals with timers, allowing frequency and duty cycle adjustment.
+- PWM Library - Allows working with PWM signals, allowing frequency and duty cycle adjustment.

-- KY-023 Library — A library for interfacing with the KY-023 joystick module, allowing reading of X and Y axis values and joystick switch state using ADC channels.
+- KY-023 Library - Manages the KY-023 joystick module, allows reading of X and Y axis values and joystick switch state using ADC channels.

-- NRF24L01 Library — A library for working with the nRF24L01+ module, enabling communication and data exchange between devices using the NRF24L01+ transceiver.
+- NRF24L01 Library - Manages the nRF24L01+ module, enables communication and data exchange between devices using the NRF24L01+ transceiver.

+- ADC Library - Provides functionality for performing Analog-to-Digital Conversions (ADC) on STM32 microcontrollers, allowing measurement of analog input voltages.

+- Polynomial Library - Assists in the creation and manipulation of polynomials, providing functions for fitting polynomials to data points and calculating deviations.